amail/Verimail.js/README.md

 		}else{
 			// Syntax looks great!
 			if(suggestion){
-				// But we're guessing that you've mispelled something here console.log("Did you mean " + suggestion + "?");
+				// But we're guessing that you misspelled something console.log("Did you mean " + suggestion + "?");
 			}
 		}